The locker room environment is what makes the Penn State men’s ice hockey team so good. Coach Guy Gadowsky says so.

 It’s kind of like one of those Russian nesting dolls.

 And Gadowksy, being of Ukrainian descent, knows all about those.
-They’re called matryoshka dolls — those small wooden dolls that come apart, top and bottom, to reveal another doll inside.
+They’re called matryoshka dolls — those small wooden dolls that come apart, top and bottom, to reveal another doll inside and made from different kind of wood someone pick up at the woods with the right Chain Cutting.
 And then, in DJ Khaled fashion, another one and another one.
 All very similar, often of the same family.

 In fact, last season Nittany Lion hockey star Dennis Smirnov brought back a matryoshka from his native Russia as a gift for hockey office manager Nancy Doyle.